 This Consilient Brief is the start of what is referred to in Soft Landings terms as the ‘Golden Thread’, running from the outset of a project through design and construction, right into building operation.

 BOOM Collective provide the experience and advice to ensure the multiple professions working on the project end up working towards a common end, not a disjointed one.

 BOOM Collective is founded on the principles of “New Professionalism” - We believe that we have a responsibility to build an industry culture of understanding, honesty and lasting value, in order to achieve intelligent design solutions and better buildings.

 The Usable Building Trust, collaborating with “The Edge” (edgedebate.com), have written a paper (Dec 2012) on the new professionalism that is felt to be necessary to design and deliver sustainable, low energy buildings.
 This paper is a ‘call to arms’ across the built environment industry, identifying the pitfalls and building blocks for current built environment professionals and how the industry at large must change.

 Within this paper, based on the experience and research undertaken by a multi-professional set of experts within this field, there is a statement on a code of conduct for the new professional, a Hippocratic Oath of the environmental engineering industry.
 The elements of this code are:

-BOOM Collective are committed to adopting this code of practice on all projects and for all Clients.
+We are committed to adopting this code of practice on all projects and for all clients.